SuperChrim/SuperChrim/Th19Balance/ReadMe.txt

 IMPORTANT!
 Do NOT use this in random matches in online mode.
 (This patch is a work in progress.
 More changes will be added in the future.)

-Changes:
- - Reimu overall damage decreased
- - Reimu skill requires more meter to use and range for erasing bullets is decreased
- - Reimu Ex bullet speed/acceleration is decreased and higher levels have reduced bullet size
- - Reimu spell card bullet speed and acceleration is decreased
- - Marisa C1 damage decreased
- - Sanae damage increased and she shoots during C1
- - Sanae Ex attack covers more of screen at higher levels
- - Ran non spell fires more bullets
- - Chen does not remain on screen when boss leaves during spawn
- - Aunn overall damage increased
- - Aunn spell card bullets have increased speed/density and cannot be erased
- - Aunn spell card lasers are longer and travel at a sharper angle
- - Aunn Ex attack spawns more enemies and have altered movement paths
- - Aunn Ex can only be destroyed with bombs
- - Nazrin overall damage increased
- - Nazrin scope speed increased
- - Nazrin Ex have no collision for first 30 frames after spawning
- - Nazrin non spell bullets are faster and stay on screen longer
- - Nazrin spell card bullets are faster and more dense
- - Seiran can shoot while performing her skill
- - Rin overall damage increased
- - Rin Ex vengeful spirit bullets are slower and fire less often
- - Rin Ex vengeful spirits have smaller collision and rate is adjusted
- - Tsukasa overall damage increased
- - Tsukasa Ex attack shoots more bullets that get less dense and origin is higher
- - Tsukasa Ex tube speed and spawn rate is adjusted
- - Mamizou C1 damage increased
- - Mamizou skill/Ex attack require less meter
- - Yachie skill deals less damage and range is decreased
- - Yachie Ex otter spirit health is increased, shoot less bullets, and spawn rate is adjusted
- - Saki overall damage increased, and C1 and skill require less meter
- - Saki Ex wolf spirit health is increased, shoot less bullets, and spawn rate is adjusted
- - Saki spell card laser are longer and shoot faster
- - Yuuma unfocused/focus shot damage increased
- - Yuuma cannot kill Ex special enemies with her C1 or skill
- - Yuuma skill animation and collision is adjusted
- - Yuuma Ex eagle spirits shoot less bullets and rate is adjusted
- - Suika spell card boss health increased
- - Suika Ex health increased
- - Biten overall damage increased
- - Chiyari Ex attacks have decreased speed and disappear faster
- - Chiyari skill dynamically increases size of bullets based on current size rather than one size
- - Chiyari Ex attacks have no collision for first 30 frames after spawning
- - Chiyari Ex attacks disappear inside bomb and after player death
- - Chiyari Ex attacks can be grazed
- - Chiyari skill and Ex attack require more meter to use
- - Hisami overall damage increased
- - Hisami vines are slower and spawn rate is adjusted
- - Hisami unused animation is added for spell card
- - Zanmu skill and Ex attack require more meter to use
- - Zanmu skill range and speed decreased
- - Zanmu Ex can be grazed
- - Zanmu unused animation is added for spell card
+Reimu:
+ - Overall damage decreased
+ - Skill requires more meter to use and range for erasing bullets is decreased
+ - Ex bullet speed/acceleration is decreased and higher levels have reduced bullet size
+ - Spell card bullet speed and acceleration is decreased
+Marisa:
+ - C1 damage decreased
+Sanae:
+ - Damage increased and she shoots during C1
+ - Ex attack covers more of screen at higher levels
+Ran:
+ - Non spell fires more bullets
+ - Chen always despawns with Ran boss
+Aunn:
+ - Overall damage increased
+ - Spell card bullets have increased speed/density and cannot be erased
+ - Spell card lasers are longer and travel at sharper angle
+ - Ex attack spawns more enemies and have altered movement paths
+ - Ex can only be destroyed with bombs
+Nazrin:
+ - Overall damage increased
+ - Scope speed increased
+ - Ex have no collision for first 30 frames after spawning
+ - Non spell bullets are faster and stay on screen longer
+ - Spell card bullets are faster and more dense
+Seiran:
+ - Seiran can shoot while performing skill
+Rin:
+ - Overall damage increased
+ - Ex vengeful spirit bullets are slower and fire less often
+ - Ex vengeful spirits have smaller collision and rate is adjusted
+Tsukasa:
+ - Overall damage increased
+ - Ex attack shoots more bullets that get less dense and origin is higher
+ - Ex tube speed and spawn rate is adjusted
+Mamizou:
+ - C1 damage increased
+ - Skill/Ex attack require less meter
+Yachie:
+ - Skill deals less damage and range is decreased
+ - Ex otter spirit health is increased, shoot less bullets, and spawn rate is adjusted
+Saki:
+ - Overall damage increased
+ - C1, skill, and Ex attack require less meter
+ - Ex wolf spirit health is increased, shoot less bullets, and spawn rate is adjusted
+ - Spell card laser are longer and shoot faster
+Yuuma:
+ - Unfocused/focus shot damage increased
+ - C1/skill cannot kill Ex special enemies
+ - Skill animation and collision is adjusted
+ - Ex eagle spirits shoot less bullets and rate is adjusted
+Suika:
+ - Spell card boss health increased
+ - Ex health increased
+Biten:
+ - Overall damage increased
+Chiyari:
+ - Ex attacks have decreased speed and disappear faster
+ - Skill dynamically increases size of bullets based on current size rather than one size
+ - Ex attacks have no collision for first 30 frames after spawning
+ - Ex attacks disappear inside bomb and after player death
+ - Ex attacks can be grazed
+ - Skill/Ex attack require more meter to use
+Hisami:
+ - Overall damage increased
+ - Vines are slower and spawn rate is adjusted
+ - Unused animation is added for spell card
+Zanmu:
+ - Skill and Ex attack require more meter to use
+ - Skill range and speed decreased
+ - Ex can be grazed
+ - Unused animation is added for spell card
+System:
  - Bullet count is capped at 1200 to prevent slowdown in some situations
  - All ability card shots have increased damage
  - Yachie Ex otters can be strengthened/weakened with Yachie's cards